alsash110/comm-2216-obs/docs/navigating/navigating.md

 By reaching the end of this instruction set, you now know how to open the terminal and input commands which allowed you to navigate through your system.

-You are now able to know exactly what files are contained in your directories as well as your current directory, allowing you to easily navigate through your system.
+Now you are able to see files in your directories as well as your current directory, allowing you to easily navigate through your system.

 The next step is to learn how to [create users and assign privileges.](https://dl90.github.io/linux-basics/docs/users)